sakshisashadas/accident-_risk/README.md

 # 🚗 Accident Risk Prediction using Machine Learning

-This project aims to predict the risk of accidents using real-world data from the Kaggle Playground Series.
+🏅 Kaggle Bronze Medal – awarded for a top-rated data science notebook among the global community This project aims to predict the risk of accidents using real-world data from the Kaggle Playground Series.
 By applying machine learning techniques such as XGBoost, the project estimates accident severity based on road, environmental, and situational factors.